Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Discussion

+In the following, we assume a spherical emitting volume and define the brightness temperature as:

-with $d$ being the distance to RS Oph and $R$ the size of the emission region.
-The distance to RS Oph is a subject of debate \citep{barry2008distance, schaefer2009orbital} with values ranging from $\sim 1$ kpc to $>5$ kpc.
+with $d$ being the distance to RS Oph and $R$ the radius of the emitting region.
+The distance to RS Oph is subject of debate \citep{barry2008distance, schaefer2009orbital} with values ranging from $\sim 1$ kpc to $>5$ kpc.
 Recently however, Gaia DR3 parallax measurements settle that debate and place RS Oph at a distance to be $2.68 ^{+0.17}_{-0.15}$ kpc (see also \citealt{schaefer2022comprehensive}).
+This distance also agrees very will with the distance derived in \cite{rupen2008expanding} using expansion parallax techniques in VLBA images.
 In the remainder of the discussion, we use this distance and provide distance-scaled formulae to allow for a different distance assumption.
+We note that the assumption of a single expansion velocity and spherical emitting volume is not correct, since we know from VLBI imaging that the source is not spherically symmetric \citep{munari2022radio}.
+However, we choose to still use this approximation as it is standard procedure when estimating the brightness temperature of an unresolved source.

 The size of the emission region at a given time can be calculated with the (average) expansion velocity of the ejecta. \cite{munari2022radio} show that the average expansion velocity of the ejecta is $7500 \pm 150 \; \rm{km}~\rm{s}^{-1}$.
 This was found by analyzing the angular extent of the ejecta.
 This compares well to the values found by HST imaging of the $2006$ ejecta presented by \cite{ribeiro2009expanding}.
 Estimates presented from spectral line observations (see eg. \cite{ATEL_vel_spec, taguchi2021atel,ATEL_vel_spec3,ATEL_vel_spec4, fajrin2021atel}) measure just the radial component of the expansion velocity, while the \cite{munari20212021} estimate captures both the radial and tangential component averaged over the first 34 days of the outburst.